sivabhimireddy/infra-pilot/README.md

 ---

-## 🧠 How It Works (MCP Pipeline)
+##  How It Works (MCP Pipeline)

-1. 🧾 **Code context** is embedded with HuggingFace + Chroma
+1. Code context is embedded with HuggingFace + Chroma
-2. 🧠 A LangGraph agent uses a structured prompt template:
+2. A LangGraph agent uses a structured prompt template:

    ```
    ## Code: {code_chunks}
    ## Vars: {tf_vars}
    ## Question: {user_query}
    ```
-3. 🤖 LLaMA model (via Ollama) generates answers
+3. LLaMA model (via Ollama) generates answers
-4. 📘 Markdown docs are generated with the same reasoning chain
+4. Markdown docs are generated with the same reasoning chain

 ---

-## 🛠️ Setup Instructions
+##  Setup Instructions

 ### 1. Run the Setup Script